afranks86/blogdown-site/content/publication/2021-zheng-copula/index.md

 publishDate: '2021-05-11T18:58:15.180874Z'
 publication_types:
 - '2'

+abstract: '
-abstract: 'Recent work has focused on the potential and pitfalls of causal identification in observational studies with multiple simultaneous treatments.
+Recent work has focused on the potential and pitfalls of causal identification in observational studies with multiple simultaneous treatments.
 On the one hand, a latent variable model fit to the observed treatments can identify essential aspects of the distribution of unobserved confounders.
 On the other hand, it has been shown that even when the latent confounder distribution is known exactly, causal effects